-The STACK card and app are a continuation of the current trend to uncouple bank clients from having to pay ridiculous fees at every turn as is evident in today’s traditional banking system.
-Another great reloadable prepaid card and app that functions similar to STACK is KOHO.
+The STACK card and app continue the trend to save bank clients from having to pay ridiculous fees at every turn, as is evident in today’s traditional banking system.
+Another great reloadable prepaid card and app that functions like STACK is KOHO.

 The company has a partnership with People’s Trust, a financial institution with more than $6.9 billion in assets under management.